Adult Outpatient Services

 LMCS offers a Peer Support Program located in Walker County.
 The program operates five days a week, and offers training and supports in the four environments essential to recovery: living, learning, working, and social.
 The agency employs a Certified Peer Specialist who serves as the Program Leader.

 LMCS offers an extensive Supported Employment Program for persons recovering from severe and persistent mental illness.
-The Supported Employment Program emphasizes competetive employment and rapid job search, based upon the individuals vocational skills and interests.
+The Supported Employment Program emphasizes competitive employment and rapid job search, based upon the individuals vocational skills and interests.

 Supported Employment/Supported Education (SEED) program